-Defendant Doe No. 1 ("Doe 1"), by his attorneys Ray Beckerman, P.C., respectfully moves for an Order dismissing the complaint herein pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure and quashing the subpoenas issued under the Court's June 6, 2012 ex parte discovery order seeking disclosure of defendants' identities on the ground that the complaint herein fails to state a claim, and granting such other and further relief as may be just and proper.
+Defendant John Doe 1 ("Doe 1"), by her attorneys Ray Beckerman, P.C., respectfully moves for an Order dismissing the Complaint herein pursuant to Rule 12(b)(6) of the Federal Rules of Civil Procedure and quashing the subpoena issued under the Court's August 21, 2012 ex parte discovery order on the ground that the Complaint herein fails to state a claim, and granting such other and further relief as may be just and proper.

 This action is "part of a nationwide blizzard of civil actions brought by purveyors of pornographic films alleging copyright infringement by individuals utilizing a computer protocol known as BitTorrent."
-In re Bittorrent Adult Film Order & Copyright Infringement Cases, 2012 WL 1570765 at \1 (E.D.N.Y.
+In re Bittorrent Adult Film Order & Copyright Infringement Cases, 2012 WL 1570765 at 1 (E.D.N.Y.
 May 1, 2012).
 A universal characteristic of these cases is the plaintiffs' use of "abusive litigation tactics to extract settlements from Doe defendants."
-Id. at \9.
+Id. at 9.
 These tactics include initiating sham legal proceedings based on tenuous allegations against anonymous defendants who deny any wrongdoing, in the hopes of extracting quick and easy settlements from the defendants.